LuchsHub/CampusCar/frontend/README.md

 npm run dev
 ```

 And then start the backend: (**NOTE**: May require `docker login` to work.
 This will also start the `frontend-1`-container, which sits on the same port as the frontend after starting it with `npm run dev`.
-Just stop the container using docker desktop for example, otherwise **code changes will not be displayed**.
+If you have trouble with code changes being not displayed, stop the `frontend-1`-container.
 Should be easily fixable by configurating the ports properly though.)

 ```bash
 docker compose watch
 ```

 After that, the API documentation is available under `http://localhost:8000/docs` and a tool for the database is available here `http://localhost:8080/` (Database credentials: **System**: _PostgreSQL_, **Server**: _db_, **Username**: _postgres_, **Password**: _postgres_)

+When you start the application you will only see the login / signup screen.
+Just create a new user and authenticate to see the rest of the application.

 ### View structure